 The Mockingbird has single-action brakes with a pedal located in the center of the rear axle.
 The pedal is stiff and harder to press than some of the competition, and it makes two click sounds before being properly set.
 We worry parents might think they've set it when it isn't fully engaged.
 The design is friendly for sandal-wearing feet.

 The Mockingbird storage bin looks big and has good access from the back.
-It has a maximum capacity of 25 lbs, one of the highest in the group, and it fit our extra-large diaper bag easily inside.
+It has a maximum capacity of 25 lbs, one of the highest in the group, and it fits an extra-large diaper bag easily inside.
 A metal bar goes across the back, but it didn't prevent us from easily using the bin.

 The canopy on the Mockingbird is attached to the seat and rated as UPF 50+.
 It has a mesh peek-a-boo window for checking on your baby and ventilation and an additional zip-out mesh extension panel.
 Compared to the competition, it is only medium in size and doesn't come down far enough to cover the passenger's knees.